CallMeJobson/udemyrpg/readme.md

 ### Chopping up sprite sheet
 use grid by cell size in the sprite editor to cut up the sprite sheet.
 Added two new sorting layers.
 Player and background.
-The items on the bottom of the list will appear on the top layer.
+The items on the bottom of the  sorting layer list will appear on the top.